wirecardBrasil/qa-test/README.md

 HTTP Status 201 -> Created
 HTTP Header Location -> ID of the created resource

+*Important*: There is a proposital bug that return HTTP 501 eventually.
+To deactivate this _feature_, send the adicional parameter `no_bug` with any value

+### GET#/users

+Returns the list of all users

+### GET#/users/:id

+Returns the user by this `id` given on Location header when created.

 ## What it is been evaluated

 - If candidate knows how to automate tests